 Click on this link to see the variety of services we offer students that will help them in their career preparation and development.

 Seattle University and the Albers School of Business & Economics gathered career outcome information from the class of 2013-2014, extending out six months from graduation.
 The objective of this survey was to provide data on students’ postgraduate activity and initial career outcomes.
 The results of this survey showed that our students are performing well, whether accepting a full-time job, attending a graduate school program, or deciding to participate in a service program.
-Read more in our Employment Statistics.
+Read more in our Career Outcomes Report.

 Reference: The National Association of Colleges and Employers